omkarcloud/.github/profile/README.md

 Project: [Omkar DevTools](https://www.omkar.cloud/devtools/)

-We are professional scrapers, Contact chetan@omkar.cloud for requesting Custom scrapers.
+If you're in need of custom scrapers, look no further!
+We are a team of professional scrapers ready to assist you.
+For requesting custom scrapers, please contact chetan@omkar.cloud.

 Thanks,